 Ø Only about 10% of fine particles (including allergen) falling onto a carpet remains on its surface.
 The remainder sinks into the pile structure.

 Ø It takes 10 times more air disturbance to stir up the same amount of fine particles from a carpeted surface than from a smooth floor surface.

-Ø On-going research is showing that laminate flooring provides at least as good a host for house dust mite colonies in the cracks and joints between the panels, as carpet.
+Ø On-going research is showing that laminate flooring provides at least as good a host for house dust mite colonies in the cracks and joints between the panels, like carpet.

 There are three statistical items that support the claimed benefits of carpeted floors for asthmatics.

 - In Sweden, between 1975 and 1990 carpet consumption fell by 70% because of ill-founded health scares, to be replaced by smooth floors.
 Over the same period, the incidence of allergic disease increased by over 300%.

 - In a European Respiratory Health Survey conducted in 2002 it was reported that fitted (wall to wall) carpets and rugs in bedrooms were related to fewer asthma symptoms.
 The effect was particularly pronounced amongst individuals already sensitised to the dust-mite allergen.